-Recently I’ve had a transformational experience, I don’t feel tired anymore, I’m more enthusiastic at both work and life (I like to use the expression ‘glowing with enthusiasm’) and I’m just generally happier.
-Nothing much has changed externally.
-I have the same problems, new problems have come up and I still live my normal daily life.
-In the past months, I’ve been making some purposeful changes to my life and I’m going to share with you the most effective yet simple method to improving the quality of your life.
-Here are three mindset hacks that will help you live a happier, more successful and younger life.
+Recently I’ve had a transformational experience, I don’t feel tired anymore, I’m more enthusiastic at both work and life.
+I’m just generally happier.
+Nothing much have changed externally.
+I have the same problems, new problems have come up and I'm still living my normal daily life.
+In the past months, I’ve been making some purposeful changes and I’m going to share with you three mindset hacks that worked to immediately improve my quality of life.

 Helen Keller tells a story about her friend who has just returned from a walk into the woods.
 When Keller asked how she found the walk, the friend replied: “Nothing much….”
 In response to this Keller writes:

 Business never sleeps and there are bound to be challenges.
 The problem wasn’t so much that he was focused on the challenges and he’s burning desire to make more money, but in his failure to see and appreciate what he already had.
-I’m sure everyone has different values and there’s nothing wrong with wanting more money (in fact, this is a rule I live by as discussed on 4 Principles That Will Make You Rich), but only if he had appreciated and paid more attention to the small miracles in his everyday life.
-I’m sure he would have been much much happier.
-I know this because I used to work closely with him.
+Everyone has different values and there’s nothing wrong with wanting more money (in fact, this is a rule I live by as discussed on 4 Principles That Will Make You Rich), but only if he had appreciated and paid more attention to the small miracles in his everyday life.
+I’m sure he would have been much, much happier.
+I know this because I used to closely work with him.

-He gives an example and the comparison between gravity biking and changing the average income of a full-time poet.
+He gives examples and the comparisons between gravity biking and changing the average income of a full-time poet shared below:

 - To change the median income of poets, you’d somehow have to alter the market for poetry and get people to buy more poetry or pay more for it.